keybase/book-content/01-account/00-index.md

 {% set page_description = "Keybase accounts are protected by end-to-end encryption.
 Devices, proofs, and following help keep it secure.
 Learn how." %}

 # Your Keybase Account
-<div class="compose-highlight" data-text="tl;dr">TL;DR: Your Keybase account is secured by public-key cryptography.
+<div class="compose-highlight" data-text="tl;dr">Your Keybase account is secured by public-key cryptography.
 Installing Keybase on your computer or device, adding more devices and paper keys, adding proofs, and following all make your Keybase account more trustworthy and secure.</div>

 ![ !Your username, devices, proofs, and followers are visible on your Keybase profile.](/img/account-profile.png)